seansor/The-Monkees/README.md

 On the 'Live' page the users will see more live concert dates, their location and venue.
 They will have a link for each show which will take them to the official ticket sellers webpage.

-Finally the 'Contact' page provides users with a method of getting in conact with the band.
+Finally the 'Contact' page provides users with a method of getting in contact with the band.
 Users are provided with a selection of social media links for this purpose.
 Promoters or event organisers enquiring about availability are provided with a short form which can be quickly filled out.
 The form allows users to select the event type, estimated number of people and provide their contact details.